eric-sclafani/gram2vec/README.md

 ### Step 5

-Finally, if you want to also use the `Verbalizer` with your new features,
+Finally, if you want to also use the `Verbalizer` with your new features, you should add it to the `Verbalizer._template()` method's `name_mapping` dictionary.
+The purpose of this is to give it a cleaner string representation.